Advanced Water-Based Silvered Mirror

 Our mirror manufacturing line was first installed in 1988 and has been enhanced multiple times to incorporate the latest coating technologies.
 The current generation — in production since 2022 — delivers our highest performance to date: superior corrosion resistance, improved durability and a cleaner, more sustainable manufacturing process.

-How Mirror Glass Is Made
+How Silvered Mirror Is Made

-Mirror manufacturing is a multi-stage precision process.
+Silvered mirror manufacturing is a multi-stage precision process.
 A sheet of high-quality float glass is first thoroughly cleaned to remove any contaminants.
 A thin layer of silver is then deposited onto the glass surface through a chemical reaction — this silver layer is what creates the reflective surface.

-Corrosion Resistance
+Corrosion Resistance BS EN 1036

 Mirror degradation — commonly seen as dark spots or edge blackening — is caused by moisture and chemical agents penetrating the protective backing layers and attacking the silver reflective coating.
 Our water-based paint system creates a highly effective moisture barrier that far exceeds the requirements of industry standard accelerated corrosion testing.